vpadmawar/COVID-19-Forecasting-and-analysis/README.md

 # COVID-19-Forecasting-and-analysis

-(owid-covid-data.csv) dataset is used for forecasting and tableau part
+(owid-covid-data.csv) dataset is used for forecasting and tableau part.

 # PROJECT GOAL
 The goal of the project is to collect the covid-19 data which is updated daily, and forecast the model using python.
 And with the help of tableau make the data visible in various form which will be easy for understanding and comparision.